pierreozoux/virtualman/README.md

 virtualman
 ==========

-A sinmple way to manage your Virtual Box appliances.
+A simple way to manage your Virtual Box appliances.

 ### Usage